approov/quickstart-react-native/SHAPES-EXAMPLE.md

 There are two buttons on the app.
 Pressing `check` will call the `shapes.approov.io` server's unprotected connectivity check endpoint `/v1/hello`, and this should succeed.

-The `shape` button requests a random shape from the API key protected `/v1/shapes` endpoint.
+The `fetch` button requests a random shape from the API key protected `/v1/shapes` endpoint.
 This should succeed and you should see a successful shapes call with one of these shapes:

 ![iOS Shapes](assets/shapes-ios.png)